hibernator11/nls/README.md

 }
 ```

-## National Bibliography of Scotland
+## National Bibliography of Scotland and BOSLIT

 The transformation process is based on the tool [marc2bibframe](https://github.com/lcnetdev/marc2bibframe2) that uses BIBFRAME as main vocabulary to describe the resources.